Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Introduction

 To mitigate the dataset problem, some public datasets of aerial images have been created, see \eg~\cite{TAS, SZTAKI-INRIA, VEDAI, DLR3KMunichVehicle, ucas-aod}, but they contain a limited number of instances and tend to use images taken under ideal conditions (\eg, clear backgrounds and centered objects), which cannot reflect the real-world difficulties of the problem.
 The recently released xView~\cite{xview} dataset provides a wide range of categories and contains large quantities of instances in complicated scenes.
 However, it annotates the instances with HBBs instead of the more precise OBBs.
 Thus, a large-scale dataset that has OBB annotations and reflects the difficulties in real-world applications of aerial images is in high demand.

 Another issue with ODAI is that the module design and the hyperparameter setting of conventional object detectors learned from natural images are not appropriate for aerial images due to domain differences.
-Thus, in the sense of algorithm development, comprehensive baselines and enough ablative analyses of models on aerial images are required.
+Thus, when developing new algorithms, comprehensive baselines and sufficient ablative analyses of models on aerial images are required.
 However, comparing different algorithms is difficult due to the diversities in hardware, software platforms, detailed settings and so on.
 These factors influence both speed and accuracy.
 Therefore, when building the baselines, implementing the algorithms with a unified code library and keeping the hardware and software platform the same is highly desirable.
 Nevertheless, current object detection libraries, \eg, MMDetection~\cite{mmdetection} and Detectron~\cite{Detectron2018}, do not support oriented object detection.

 To address the above-mentioned problems, in this paper we first extend the preliminary version of DOTA, \ie, DOTA-v1.0~\cite{DOTA}, to DOTA-v2.0.
 Specifically, DOTA-v2.0 collects $11,268$ aerial images from various sensors and platforms and contains {\bf approximately 1.8 million object instances} annotated with {\bf OBBs} in $18$ common categories, which, to our knowledge, is the largest public Earth vision object detection dataset.
 Then, to facilitate algorithm developments and comparisons with DOTA, we provide a well-designed code library that supports oriented object detection in aerial images.
 Based on the code library, we also build more comprehensive baselines than the preliminary version~\cite{DOTA}, keeping the hardware, software platform, and settings the same.
 In total, we evaluate $10$ algorithms and over $70$ models with different configurations.
 We then provide detailed speed and accuracy analyses to explore the module designs and parameter settings in aerial images to guide future research.
 These experiments verify the large differences in object detector design between natural and aerial images and provide materials for universal object detection algorithms~\cite{universalobject}.